rsubramanyam2994/food-project/data/recipes/README.md

 Note: weightPerCup after cooking will include the absorbed water.
 While computing macros for the same, reduce water absorption.
 For Fat secret, add water as additional ingredient by doing
       (final weight - sum of individual ingredients)

+How to measure a recipe which involves deep frying?
+1. Do steps to add a regular recipe as above along with the additional steps below
+2. Weight oil before and after frying and compute oil absorption.
+Add that amount of oil as an ingredient.